drakkan/sftpgo/docs/full-configuration.md

     - `observation_time`, integer.
 Defines the time window, in minutes, for tracking client errors.
 A host is banned if it has exceeded the defined threshold during the last observation time minutes.
     - `entries_soft_limit`, integer.
     - `entries_hard_limit`, integer.
 The number of banned IPs and host scores kept in memory will vary between the soft and hard limit.
     - `safelist_file`, string.
-Path to a file with a list of ip addresses and/or networks to never ban.
+Path to a file containing a list of ip addresses and/or networks to never ban.
     - `blocklist_file`, string.
-Path to a file with a list of ip addresses and/or networks to always ban.
+Path to a file containing a list of ip addresses and/or networks to always ban.
 - **"sftpd"**, the configuration for the SFTP server
   - `bindings`, list of structs.
 Each struct has the following fields:
     - `port`, integer.
 The port used for serving SFTP requests.
 0 means disabled.
 Default: 2022